aleboyer/EPSILOMETER/_README/README.md

 ##2.
 Matlab library

+**process_FOOBAR.m:** Define Meta_Data and run data processing steps.

-**process_FOOBAR.m:** Define Meta_Data.
-This structure contains the exhaustive list of parameters necessary to process epsilon and chi for the epsilometer front end (EFE) data.
+The Meta_Data structure contains the exhaustive list of parameters necessary to process epsilon and chi for the epsilometer front end (EFE) data.

 *I want to stress the importance of creating this Meta_Data structure before deployment.
 It will help the user to remember details if engineering notes are not sufficient.
 I am talking from experience here.
 Make a copy of this file for each deployment you want to process and name it accordingly (e.g. process_soda_wirewalker_epsi_d3.m)*